rburgosnavas/SKWEEK/README.md

 =A bytebeat machine in Java=

-**WARNING:** This app makes digital audio noise.
+**WARNING:** This app makes loud, unpredictable digital audio noises.
 Keep your volume down when testing.
 I'm not responsible for blowned eardrums, speakers, headphones, nor for making your pets go crazy, or making babies cry.

 ==Usage==
-* Type expression and press play (as of today, one would have to press `stop` to before typing another expression)
+* Type expression and press `play` (as of today, one would have to press `stop` before typing another expression)
-* Use the variable `t` at leasst once in your expression
+* Use the variable `t` at least once in your expression
 * Use numbers, even decimals
 * Use these operators: `+ - * / ^ << >> | &`
 * Group expressions with `( )`